 When engaging in counselling courses, you’ll discover many different ways in which emotional or mental distress can manifest, such as aggressive behaviour - mainly when it’s out of character.
 This doesn’t necessarily mean violent behaviour (although it can happen), as unusually aggressive language can point towards a change in mental state—another big red flag.

 Interested In Being a Seniors Counsellor?
 Train With OCA!

 Counsellors working with the elderly get to enjoy a role with immense job satisfaction, so it's perhaps no surprise that it’s a popular career choice.
-If you’re considering joining the profession, we're here to tell you that training for the role has never been easier or more convenient thanks to counselling courses like our Introduction to Relationship Counselling Micro-Credential.
+If you’re considering joining the profession, we're here to tell you that training for the role has never been easier or more convenient thanks to our counselling courses.

 As with every other course in our library, each hour completed counts towards your CPD points and learning is delivered in bite-sized video modules, making it super easy to digest.
 To know more about this or any of our online training, visit us today at www.onlinecoursesaustralia.edu.au where you’ll find courses covering more than 20 different professional industries.

 However, if you’ve got some questions you’d like to answer before enrolling in one of our online training courses, simply call us on 1300 611 404, and we’ll be happy to assist.